guillim/guillim.github.io/_posts/2018-02-12-Terminal-colors-and-nice-layout.markdown

 # 10. Command history search
 For more visual search in your command history, install [fzf](https://junegunn.github.io/fzf/) and replace the old CTRL-R way with fzf

+# 11. New terminal in the same folder as the previous one
+Select "Reuse previous session's directory" from the Settings > Profiles > General > 'Workind Directory'.
+More info [here](https://apple.stackexchange.com/questions/148508/how-to-open-a-new-tab-in-iterm-in-the-same-folder-as-the-one-that-is-open)